 The best XC (cross country) mountain bike forks

 If it’s a high-performance, lightweight cross-country suspension fork that you’re after, there aren’t many options that can beat the Fox Float 32 Factory Step-Cast.

 Compared to many of its Boost-equipped rivals, the Fox 32 is appreciably narrower when measured from leg to leg thanks to a stepped cut-out at the drop-outs.
 This nifty feature has not only improved lateral stiffness but considerably reduced its weight over its rivals, too.

 Fox has redesigned the crown and claim improved stiffness of 20%, something that if true will have made the 32 as stiff as the current 34 fork, its bigger, trail-focussed cousin.

 The RockShox SID Ultimate sits at the very top of the company’s cross-country range of suspension forks and forms part of the ‘Signature Series’.
 At 1481g, it may represent the lightest model in the range but it’s still a fair whack heavier than its chief adversary, the Fox Float 32 Factory Step-Cast.

 Despite this, however, the SID is appreciably stiff and can be punished day in, day out without the fear of something going wrong.
-The Charger 2 RLC damper system is highly tuneable and delivers coil-spring-like levels of linear progression and feel.
+The Charger 2 RLC damper system is highly tunable and delivers coil-spring-like levels of linear progression and feel.

-Available in the choice of SID Blue or Gloss Black it can be matched to any modern bicycle colour-way, ensuring you stand out on the trail.
+Available in the choice of SID Blue or Gloss Black it can be matched to any modern bicycle color-way, ensuring you stand out on the trail.